ShprAlex/SproutLife/README.md

 ### Wiki & Documentation

-* [Sprout Life Wiki](https://github.com/ShprAlex/SproutLife/wiki) - For more details and documentation please see the Wiki!
+* [SproutLife Wiki](https://github.com/ShprAlex/SproutLife/wiki) - For more details and documentation please see the Wiki!